50 Days Ago From Today: Exploring Time, Memory, and Perspective

 -

 Can memories be recovered that were previously forgotten?
 While the details of a memory might fade, sometimes cues or therapeutic techniques can trigger the retrieval of lost memories.
-However, memories are not always entirely accurate.
+That said, memories are not always entirely accurate.

 -